davidbsp/patrolling_sim/README.md

 Several maps are available in the 'maps' folder.
 For map X the patrol graph is visible in the file patrolling_sim/maps/X/X-graph.png

-Several algorithm have been implemented in the 'src' folder.
+Several algorithms have been implemented in the 'src' folder.
 Each method is implemented through a class 'X_Agent' that inherits from the abstract class 'PatrolAgent' many common services and functions.

 Results of the experiments are stored in the 'results' folder.

-In order to run a particular experiment, use the run-exp.sh script template.
+In order to run a particular experiment or a set of experiments, use the run-exp.sh script template.
 It is convenient to copy this file in a new file that you can edit as you wish.
 For example, the current version of run_exp.sh allows to run an experiment for DISlabs, with 8 robots, 30 minutes, using DTAP algorithm, and other standard parameters.
 After 30 minutes the experiment terminates and the results will be available in the files result/{map}_{n.robots}/{algorithm}/{machine}/{date}*.csv

-The info file contains a summary of the results of the experiments with the following values:
+The info file of an experiment contains a summary of the results of the experiments with the following values:
 Map ; N. robots ; Wait time	; Communication delay ;	Algorithm ;	Algorithm parameters ; Machine ; Date ; Time ; Real time ; Interferences ; Termination ; Idleness	min ;	avg	; stddev ; max

 The script can be extended to run multiple experiments in a single session, by just adding new commands like the one in the examples (possibly with different parameters).